Accident Investigation Protocol

 CHARTER OF THE INVESTIGATION TEAM

-When an accident occurs it is imperative that management charter an investigative team.
+When an accident occurs it is imperative that techno-economic-chemical-design-technology-improvement charter an investigative team.
 This team must be comprised of the personnel with the needed skills to discover the accident root causes and develop potential fixes in any appropriate area.
 The charter should, if possible, be a written document coming from the responsible business manager for the area where the accident occurred.

 Additional guidelines are presented, including the contents of the charter, considerations in team composition, and individual responsibilities.